How to start your own campaign

 For example, if you care about removing plastic waste from the sea, your campaign objective could be to get supermarkets to commit to reducing their plastic packaging bu at least 30% by 2020.

 Your own campaign might also seek to actively change the law, or it might be as simple as raising awareness or money.
-Once you have an objective its much easier to plan the rest of your campaign.
+Once you have an objective it’s much easier to plan the rest of your campaign.
 Try to think about what your fellow citizens, organisations, Councillors, or MPs could do to help the cause and work from there.

-4. Plan your campaign.
+Step 4: Plan your campaign.

 The next step is to design a campaign that will help you reach your goal.
 You need to think about what the best way to achieve your objective is and what tools you can use to help you.